I1820/mia/README.md

 <p align="center"><img alt="I1820 in AoLab IoT Architecture" src="http://aolab.github.io/documentation/architecture/I1820.jpg"></p>

-I1820 is a improved version of 18.20, it provides you a full featured package that can do all you need from IoT middleware consist of create notification, collect logs and discover your things.
+I1820 is a improved version of 18.20, it provides you a full featured package that can do all you need from IoT middleware (Platform) consist of create notification, collect logs and discover and manage your things.

 In I1820 literature you have *things* and *nodes*, things are your actuators and sesnors and *nodes* are any device that can connect to the I1820 server,